-The subject site is currently occupied by two (2) two-storey residential buildings with an associated at-grade parking area.
-The site is bordered to the north and west and south by existing multi-storey residential buildings, and to the east by Booth Street.
+The subject site is currently occupied by a two-storey residential building with an associated at-grade parking lot.
+The site is bordered to the north and west by existing multi-storey residential buildings, to the south by Gloucester Street and to the east by an existing above ground parking garage.
 The ground surface across the site is relatively flat and at grade with the neighbouring properties.